 - Move more

 - Drink more water

 - Changing medications (check with your doctor first)

-- Compression stockings, sleeves and gloves can all keep pressure on the limbs to prevent fluid from accumulating
+- Compression stockings, sleeves, and gloves can all keep the pressure on the limbs to prevent fluid from accumulating

 The good news about edema is that it’s often treatable with at-home and lifestyle remedies.
 Some of the more severe types may be treated with drugs that encourage the draining of fluid, but it’s better to discover what’s causing the edema and to attack that cause from the source.

 About the Author – Suzanne Gil, M.D.